mendersoftware/mender-helm/README.md

 ### Installing OpenSearch

-Opensearch is configured as a Mender sub-chart and it's enabled by default.
+OpenSearch is configured as a Mender sub-chart and it's enabled by default.
 You can disable it by overriding its settings in your custom `values.yaml`:

 ```